Frederick Vanderbilt Field: Institute of Pacific Relations and radical politics

-Upon Field's return from England in 1928, Edward Clark Carter of the Institute of Pacific Relations (IPR) introduced him to Y.C.
-James Yen, who was then in the United States to raise money for his Chinese Mass Education Movement.
-After touring the country as Yen's personal assistant, Field joined the IPR, a group that brought together government and non-governmental elites to study problems of the Pacific rim nations, as an assistant to Carter.
+In 1929, Field joined the Institute of Pacific Relations, a group that brought together government and non-governmental elites to study problems of the Pacific rim nations, as an assistant to Carter.
 Field "took no pay; he was, in fact, one of the institute's most generous contributors."
 He published several reference works on the Asian economy and organized conferences and publications.

 As he grew older, his politics became more radical.
 He described the IPR as "a bourgeois research-educational organization" funded by the Rockefeller and Carnegie foundations and some of the biggest corporations in the US, which he claimed subsidized his publication of proposals "as anticapitalistic as the articles he wrote for The New Masses and The Daily Worker."
 New Masses was identified by one scholar as the "semi-official spokesman of Communist letters" He was also Executive Vice-President of the Council for Pan American Democracy, which John Dewey's Committee for Cultural Freedom alleged in 1940 was under "outright communist control" and Provisional secretary of the Board of Directors for the Jefferson School of Social Science, associated with the Communist Party.

 He wrote a memo cautioning Owen Lattimore, editor of the IPR quarterly Pacific Affairs, with regard to a certain article that "the analysis is a straight Marxist one and... should not be altered."
 He donated money and time to Communist causes in the 1930s, 1940s and 1950s, and during the war, he generously donated money to organizations close to the Soviet Union.